 Southeast Asia by way of Singapore – The city state as the foundation for entrepreneurial success

-More than 100 years ago, Siemens had already recognized the importance of Singapore as a springboard into Southeast Asia.
+At the beginning of the 20th century, Siemens had already recognized the importance of Singapore as a springboard into Southeast Asia.
 The strategically favorable location of the port city at the southern tip of the Malay Peninsula is an ideal turnstile for accessing Southeast Asian markets.
 Singapore, which profits from its position along the historic spice trade route from East Asia to India and Europe, belongs to the Straits Settlements, a series of territorial settlements established by the British colonial empire on the Strait of Malacca.
-At the beginning of the 20th century, Siemens is successfully able to get a foothold in Singapore and become an important part of the port city’s economic and technological ascent – something that still holds to this very day.
+More than 110 years ago, Siemens is successfully able to get a foothold in Singapore and become an important part of the port city’s economic and technological ascent – something that still holds to this very day.

 Strong together – The founding of a technical bureau